 Has a certain scent ever instantly transported you back in time to a vivid memory or feeling?

 Scientists think it’s due to the way our brains are structured.
-The signals from all of our other senses (sight, touch, hearing and taste) make a stop in the thalamus before they’re sent over to the other parts of the brain for processing.
-But signals from the olfactory bulb (the part of the brain that processes smells) are sent directly to the the amygdala and hippocampus, which are responsible for processing emotions and memories.
+The signals from all of our other senses (sight, touch, hearing, and taste) make a stop in the thalamus before they’re sent over to the other parts of the brain for processing.
+But signals from the olfactory bulb (the part of the brain that processes smell) are sent directly to the amygdala and hippocampus, which are responsible for processing emotions and memories.

 (For more on how the sense of smell works, check out this Psychology Today article.)

 All of that is to say that adding the right fragrance to your retail space can go a long way toward making your store feel more inviting to customers.

 For example, stores that specialize in selling items for the winter holidays may scent the air with the smells of cinnamon and pine.
 Swimwear stores may opt for fresh citrus or floral scents to evoke the feeling of a bright, warm day.

 Or, you can come up with a signature scent with elements that embody your brand and make your store smell the same way consistently, which will get people to associate the scent with your store and your brand, and the experience they have while shopping.

 Adding fragrance to your store is one of the simplest and most affordable ways to make it more inviting.